juliohm1978/kubeless-pulsar-trigger/README.md

     schema: http
 ```

-The controller itself is only responsible for watching for PulsarTrigger CRDs objects.
+The controller itself is only responsible for watching PulsarTrigger CRDs objects.
 It reconciles the status of a PulsarTrigger with a Deployment that spins up independent Dispatcher Pods.

 By default, the Deployment uses small values for its container resources: